 Early with delicious, buttery flavor and tender-firm texture.

 Plump, pale green pods avg. three seeds per pod.
 Eating quality is as good as Butterbeans.
 Compact plants avg.
 2' and have a concentrated set which allows for hand or machine harvest.
+For retail sales, harvest whole plants and strip the leaves, leaving the pods on the stalks.
 White pubescence.
 Avg.
-1,200 seeds/lb.
+1,130 seeds/lb.
 Packet: 100 seeds.

 Latin Name: Glycine max

 Days to Maturity or Bloom: